Chocolate Zucchini Bread

 Preheat your oven to 350°F (175°C) and grease a 9×5-inch loaf pan or line it with parchment paper.

-Pour the batter into the prepared loaf pan and smooth the top.
+Pour the batter into the prepared loaf pan and spread it evenly.

 Servings and timing